National Velvet (film): Reception

-National Velvet holds a 100% 'Fresh' rating on Rotten Tomatoes based on 26 reviews, with an average rating of 8.09/10.
+National Velvet holds a 98% 'Fresh' rating on Rotten Tomatoes based on 61 reviews, with an average rating of 8/10.
 The site's consensus reads: "National Velvet makes the most of a breakout performance from Elizabeth Taylor, delivering a timeless family-friendly tearjerker that avoids straying into the sentimental".
+On Metacritic, the film holds a weighted average score of 83 out of 100, based on 15 critics, indicating "universal acclaim".

 At the box office, the film earned $3,678,000 in the US and Canada and $2,162,000 elsewhere.

 Academy Awards

 The film won two Oscars, and was nominated for three others, in 1945: